-Only bubble teams may meet face to face - this will be within a well-ventilated room with face coverings, 2m+ spacing.
-Staff may only mix with colleagues from within their bubble - teacher / TA and MSA.
-All other staff must maintain 2metres + at all times including in corridors and break rooms.
-Premises related matters Changes to building use being safe New storage installed summer 20 -Review whole school risk assessment (RA22 or equivalent), to ensure control for pupils & staff - e.g. storage, onemeasures remain suitable and in place.
-Update risk assessments to include PE and ASC storage. way systems, floor tape. any changes that have been necessary (e.g. handwashing, one-way systems, allocation of specific classrooms) and this must include curriculum risk assessments where necessary.
-The staff room is out of use except for staff requiring a hot drink or to Consider how the layout will enable access to outdoor space and the equipment necessary for teaching the year groups.
-Consider how changes will heat food.
-Staff are advised to bring in refreshments from home.
-Staff impact on arrangements such as safe fire evacuation routes (see below). eat lunch in their classrooms or in Control measures include: bubble breakout rooms.
-Limits on Handwashing facilities - available in all rooms except the 2 Year 6 numbers of adults in rooms classrooms, offices and break out rooms.
-Hand gel is provided to these rooms continues.
-Year 6 have a handwashing regime which will include pupils having access to their cloakroom for handwashing.
-Signs are prevalent around school Bubble staff should not mix at break reminding all to wash their hands frequently, at least every 2 hours for 20 times - unless in large ventilated space where social distancing can seconds.
-Corridors and flow around school - clearly demarcated and signs be maintained. (arrows) on floor and walls and staircases.
+- Handwashing facilities available in all rooms except the 2 Year 6 classrooms, offices and break out rooms.
+Hand gel is provided to these rooms Year 6 have a handwashing regime which will include pupils having access to their cloakroom for handwashing.
+Signs are prevalent around school reminding all to wash their hands frequently, at least every 2 hours for 20 seconds. - Corridors and flow around school clearly demarcated and signs (arrows) on floor and walls and staircases.
 Pupils and staff walk on the left at all times.
-SLT and site staff will be available at transition points to ensure the Staff must not have corridor system is adhered to. discussions and on entry to the Allocation of specific classrooms - where classrooms are in use they building must make their way mostly have entry and exits directly onto the outside areas.
-The 3 upstairs directly to their bubble base rooms. classrooms will use the staircase by Year 3 to ascend and the staircase by Year 5 to descend.
-Staggered start / end of day times ensure that all class Use of PPA room will be scheduled bubbles use a designated door separate from other bubbles. two staff members only and the room is cleaned afterwards.
-Classrooms have been rearranged to maximise space - excess furniture removed or moved to maximise flow.
+SLT and site staff will be available at transition points to ensure the system is adhered to. - Allocation of specific classrooms where classrooms are in use they mostly have entry and exits directly onto the outside areas.
+The 3 upstairs classrooms will use the staircase by Year 3 to ascend and the staircase by Year 5 to descend.
+Staggered start / end of day times ensure that all class bubbles use a designated door separate from other bubbles. - Classrooms have been rearranged to maximise space excess furniture removed or moved to maximise flow.
 Excess resources have been stores outside of the classrooms to enable access by staff on a rota basis.
-All Prayer room, small kitchen and ASC room will not be in use during desks face the front.
-Pupils sit side by side.
-Visualizer will be at situated at the front of the room for children to walk lockdown - resume use post lockdown - small groups allowed to when directed where bubbles are segregated and Children have a designated seat / desk in their classroom with a tray for storage of their own personal equipment and resources. rooms well ventilated / cleaned after use.
+All desks face the front.
+Pupils sit side by side. - Visualizer will be at situated at the front of the room for children to walk to when directed - Children have a designated seat / desk in their classroom with a tray for storage of their own personal equipment and resources. - Rooms are set up to ensure space for entry and exit and movement to the sink, exit and front (visualizer).
+Teachers will rehearse the lining up routines with 1m+ spacing for emergency evacuations as well as exits for breaks, handwashing. - All storage areas have been cleaned and sorted to ensure safe and easy access of equipment.
+A new PE store outdoors will ensure safe and easy access for staff and easy access to safe cleaning materials to wipe down equipment after each use. - At home time children will remain seated in their chair until asked by teacher to leave upstairs class bubbles will need to line up and use the KS2 exits an additional staff member will be on hand to ensure safe distancing of pupils. - Cloakrooms will be in use for KS1 No PE bags will be brought to school bags and costs will be stored on the child's peg or chair. - KS2 lockers will not be in used.